Governance: Responsible Investing

-In March 2021, we launched ESG Impact Portfolios which offer a multi-asset solution that uses the company’s tactical and strategic allocation process, while selecting funds that primarily invest in companies which strive to balance their responsibilities to shareholders and global stakeholders.
-The portfolio is a solution for investors seeking to have both a positive impact and a competitive financial return.
+- ESG Impact Portfolios offer a multi-asset solution that uses the company’s tactical and strategic allocation process while selecting funds that primarily invest in companies that strive to balance their responsibilities to shareholders and global stakeholders.
+The portfolio is a solution for investors seeking a positive impact and a competitive financial return.

-Through the company’s investment management activities, additional investments in alternative energy have been a natural extension given the expertise in the energy sector and overall client interest to diversify energy exposure.
-Investments in alternative and renewable energy have occurred through both traditional equity investments, as well as through alternative investment allocations among some client portfolios.
+- Through the company’s investment management activities, additional investments in alternative energy have been a natural extension given the expertise in the energy sector and overall client interest in diversifying energy exposure.
+Investments in alternative and renewable energy have occurred through traditional equity investments and alternative investment allocations among some client portfolios.

 Standards of Conduct

 The Audit Committee of the Board of Directors annually reviews and approves the company’s Standards of Conduct on which employees are annually trained and attest to.
 Each member of the Board of Directors takes an annual Oath of Office prescribed by the Office of the Comptroller of the Currency (OCC) and is bound by the company’s Code of Ethics.